Best No-Penalty CD Rates

 A no-penalty CD does away with many of the withdrawal restrictions that come with standard CDs.

-In most cases, you can withdraw at any time, but some financial institutions place some limits.
+In most cases, you can withdraw anytime, but some financial institutions have limits.

-The best no-penalty CDs tend to offer high APY rates and a flexible withdrawal policy, allowing you to compromise between profitability and flexibility.
+The best no-penalty CDs offer high APY rates and a flexible withdrawal policy, allowing you to compromise profitability and flexibility.

-These types of CDs, also known as liquid CDs, come packaged as different term CDs with longer-term CDs, allowing you to earn money for a longer time.
+These types of CDs, also known as liquid CDs, come packaged as different-term CDs with longer-term CDs, enabling you to earn money for a longer time.

 This section will look at liquid CDs that offer higher-than-average rates while allowing for some flexibility in early withdrawals.